RitaDee/my-portfolio/README.md

 ## Overview

-This portfolio website serves as a platform to display my projects, skills, and experiences to potential employers, collaborators, and anyone interested in my work.
-It provides a brief introduction to who I am, what I do, and how to get in touch with me.
+This portfolio website is a platform that showcases my skills, projects, and experiences to anyone interested in my work.
+It gives a brief introduction of who I am, what I do, and how to contact me.
+It is designed to attract potential employers and collaborators.

 ## Technologies Used